arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 Two bytes are added to the end of every Modbus message for error detection and every byte in the message is used to calculate the CRC.
 The receiving device then also calculates the CRC and compares it to the CRC from the sending device.
 If even one bit in the message is received incorrectly, the CRC’s will be different resulting in an error.

 ### Byte and word ordering
 The Modbus specification doesn't define exactly how the data is stored in the registers.
 Therefore, some manufacturers implemented Modbus in their equipment to store and transmit the higher byte first followed by the lower byte.
 Alternatively, others store and transmit the lower byte first.
 Similarly, when registers are combined to represent 32-bit data types, some devices store the higher 16 bits (high word) in the first register and the remaining low word in the second while others do the opposite.
-It doesn't matter which order the bytes or words are sent in, as long as the receiving device knows which way to expect it.
+It doesn't matter which order the bytes or words are sent in, as long as the receiving device knows which way to expect it. ([Schneider Eletric, 2022](https://www.se.com/us/en/faqs/FA168406/#:~:text=What%20is%20byte%20and%20word%20ordering%3F))

-[1]

 ## Use Modbus with Arduino